Kinovarobotics/ros_kortex/kortex_driver/readme.md

 **Arguments**:
 - **arm** : Name of your robot arm model.
 See the `kortex_description/arms` folder to see the available robot models.
 The default value is **gen3**.
+- **dof** : Number of DOFs of your robot.
+The default value is for Gen3 is **7** and the default value for Gen3 lite is **6**.
+You will have to specify this value only if you have a Gen3 6DOF.
+- **vision** : Boolean value to indicate if your arm has a Vision Module.
+The default value is for Gen3 is **true** and the default value for Gen3 lite is **false**.
+You will have to specify this value only if you have a Gen3 6DOF without a Vision Module.
+This argument only affects the visual representation of the arm in RViz.
 - **gripper** : Name of your robot arm's tool / gripper.
 See the `kortex_description/grippers` folder to see the available end effector models (or to add your own).
 The default value is **""**.
 For Gen3, you can also put **robotiq_2f_85**.
 For Gen3 lite, you need to put **gen3_lite_2f**.
 - **robot_name** : This is the namespace in which the driver will run.
 It defaults to **my_$(arg arm)** (so "my_gen3" for arm="gen3").
 - **prefix** : This is an optional prefix for all joint and link names in the kortex_description.
 It is used to allow differentiating between different arms in the same URDF.
 It defaults to **an empty string**. **Note** : Changing the prefix invalidates the MoveIt! configuration, and requires modifying said configuration, plus the .yaml files with harcoded joint names.
 - **ip_address** : The IP address of the robot you're connecting to.
 The default value is **192.168.1.10**.
 - **username** : The username for the robot connection.
 The default value is **admin**.
 - **password** : The password for the robot connection.
 The default value is **admin**.
+- **use_hard_limits** : [**Gen3 only**] If set to **true**, the arm's soft speed and acceleration limits are set to the hard limits and the MoveIt configuration uses those limits for the trajectories.
+If **false**, the default soft limit values are used.
+The default value for the parameter is **false**. **Be aware that setting this argument to true will set you arm's speed and acceleration limits to the maximum, so it will move way faster!
+Be cautious when using it for the first time as it may cause unwanted behaviour.**
 - **cyclic_data_publish_rate** : Publish rate of the *base_feedback* and *joint_state* topics, in Hz.
 The default value is **100** Hz.
 - **api_rpc_timeout_ms** : The default X-axis position of the robot in Gazebo.
 The default value is **0.0**.
 - **api_session_inactivity_timeout_ms** : The duration after which the robot will clean the client session if the client hangs up the connection brutally (should not happen with the ROS driver).
 The default value is **35000** ms and is not normally changed.